tetrateio/training/modules/traffic/ingress/README.md

 # Ingress Gateway

-By default, the components deployed on the service mesh are not exposed outside the cluster.
+By default, the components deployed on the service mesh are not exposed outside of the cluster.
 In this section, you’ll configure Istio to expose our example UI service outside of the service mesh via the Istio Ingress.

 You won’t configure Istio Ingress with the Kubernetes Ingress definitions you would be using in the absence of Istio.
 The Istio Ingress uses a different configuration model, the `Istio Gateway`, to allow features such as monitoring and route rules to be applied to traffic entering the cluster.

-Note that Istio Gateway only configures the L4-L6 functions (e.g., ports to expose, TLS configuration).
+Note that Istio `Gateway` resource only configures the L4-L6 functions (e.g., ports to expose, TLS configuration).
 Users can then use standard Istio rules to control HTTP requests as well as TCP traffic entering a Gateway by binding it to a `VirtualService`.

 We say a `VirtualService` binds to a `Gateway` if the `VirtualService` lists the Gateway’s name in its gateways field and at least one host claimed by the `VirtualService` is exposed by the `Gateway`.